Sanahm/Sudoku-robot/README.md

 # References

 https://en.wikipedia.org/wiki/Sudoku
+A detailled report of this project can be found in ressources directory.

-for more information about the project don't hesitate to contact me
+for more information about the project don't hesitate to contact us